 College Radio Day was founded by Rob Quicke as a day to celebrate and recognize college radio for the services college stations provide to their respective college communities.
 “I originally had the idea way back at the end of 2010.
 I thought to myself, ‘Really there should be a day where college radio stations unite for the good of everyone… A day of unity if you like.”

 Rob says because college radio doesn’t typically get a lot of attention, it seemed like an obvious idea to develop a day to create a day for awareness.
 Over time, the idea spread to where there are now hundreds of stations participating.

-In addition, next week CRD will launch the Friends of College Radio, a membership organization that anyone who supports college radio can join.
+Last year CRD launched the Friends of College Radio, a membership organization that anyone who supports college radio can join.
 All donations received through friends of College Radio will also be used for station grants, and eventually, individual students as well, in the form of scholarships.

 “We’re now at the stage where we’re raising money directly for college radio stations, many of whom are having serious financial difficulty.
 Our mission is to fight for college radio, support college radio and get it the recognition it deserves.”

 Both Rob and Chris have longstanding affiliations with college and high school radio.
 For Rob, it all started back in 1997 at the prestigious Oxford University in England, where he was part of a group that helped establish the first college radio station on the FM dial in the U.K., Oxygen FM (now Oxide Radio).
 “It changed my life,” Rob says.

 "Our mission is to fight for college radio, support college radio and get it the recognition it deserves."